 SKIROC is the name of the front-end ASIC designed to read out the Si-W technological prototype.
 It is the acronym for "Silicon Kalorimeter Integrated Read Out Chip".
 The final front end chip designed for the EUDET Module is to embed 64 channels of front end electronics.
-Four chips will be necessary to read out a 256-channel silicon wafer.
+Four chips will be necessary to read out each 256-channel silicon wafer.
+The end electronics.
+Four chips will be necessary to read out each 256-channel silicon wafer.
 The design of this chip takes the time structure of the tentative ILC beam into account.
 Hence, in order to reduce the power consumption by two orders of magnitude, the front-end chip has to be switched off during the 199ms between two bunch trains of 1ms each.
 The starting up of the chip is a crucial point because it is necessary to reach a 15 bit resolution and stability within a very short settling time in order to not to compromise the calorimetric measurement.